hide.me VPN full review

 For convenience you can choose to automatically connect to a server when your device boots up, and you can also specify what to do when using secure Wi-Fi, insecure (open) Wi-Fi and mobile networks: ask, enable VPN, disable VPN or ignore the network.

 Last but not least is Stealth Guard, which is in the Windows and macOS apps.
 This does a couple of things.
 First, you can set it so that certain apps must use the VPN.
 That sounds like split-tunnelling, but with Stealth Guard, those apps won’t work unless the VPN is running.
-So if you want to ensure you’re protected before downloading a torrent, you can choose your BitTorrent client in Stealth Guard.
+So if you want to ensure you’re protected before downloading a torrent file, you can choose your BitTorrent client in Stealth Guard, which means you can never accidentally use it without the protection of the VPN.

 The second way it can work is to limit all apps to the VPN connection.
 This can be used on the mobile apps to ensure your data allowance is better protected: data will only be consumed while the VPN is active.

-We haven't been able to test WireGuard speeds as the coronavirus lockdown means we don't have access to that fast leased line in the office, and testing on a much slower 40Mbps home broadband connection wouldn't tell us much.
+We haven't been able to test WireGuard speeds as the coronavirus lockdown means we don't have access to our office's fast internet connection, but we did check the most recent results available from VPNpro, which tests many VPN services constantly.

-On one of the Windows PCs, we enabled Stealth Guard which successfully prevented any apps from connecting to the internet unless the VPN was enabled.
+Running our own tests on a Windows PCs on an earlier date, we enabled Stealth Guard which successfully prevented any apps from connecting to the internet unless the VPN was enabled.
 However, after disabling it, those apps still couldn’t connect and nothing we tried would restore that connection: not even uninstalling the hide.me app.
 In the end, we had to completely reset the network settings to fix the issue.

 One of the big questions is whether a VPN service unblocks Netflix.
 And of course, thanks to the recent changes, that's no problem at all for hide.me.
 We were able to stream after picking the main USA server option rather than choosing one specifically from the nine on offer.